What’s the current schedule and pricing for project management certification courses on Grand Cayman?

 No. Exam and application fees are paid directly to the Project Management Institute (PMI), and currently run around $500 for the PMP and around $300 for the CAPM.
 More details are available at the PMI website.
 You will then take your exam at a computer testing center.

 When and where are the exams available?

 The PMP and CAPM exams are available at Pearson VUE testing centers throughout the US and around the world.
-On-island this means the UCCI testing center.
+On-island this means the UCCI or ICCI testing centers.
 The CAPM exam is also offered via the web utilizing remote proctoring (although we don’t recommend it).
 The exact dates/times available for you to schedule your exam will vary slightly depending on the testing center, but in principle the exam is available during normal business hours 6 days a week.

 When should I take my exam?